inspiritilda/2420_linux_assigment_1/README.md

   - 'echo Droplet: $(hostname), IP Address: $PUBLIC_IPV4 > /var/www/html/index.html'
 ```
 The YAML file for this tutorial defines:
-* A new user (`example-user`) account on the Droplet with root-level permissions and the user’s preferred shell (`bash`).
-It also specifies the SSH key to import from GitHub and associates with the new user account.
+* New User Creation: A new user account (`example-user`) is created on the Droplet with root-level permissions and the preferred shell (`bash`).
+This configuration also specifies the SSH key to import from GitHub, allowing for secure access to the Droplet (DigitalOcean, n.d.).
-* An option to disable root user access so that only the `example-user` user can access the Droplet.
+* Root Access Control: The configuration disables root user access, ensuring that only the `example-user` can log in to the Droplet (DigitalOcean, n.d.; Cloud-init, n.d.).
-* Which packages to install upon deployment, in this case `nginx`.
+* Package Installation: The file specifies that the `nginx` web server should be installed upon deployment.
+This ensures that the server is ready to serve web content immediately after initialization (DigitalOcean, n.d.).
-* Two commands that create an environment variable and configure the nginx server.
+* Command Execution: Two commands are included to create an environment variable and configure the `nginx` server.
+The first command retrieves the public IPv4 address of the Droplet, while the second command writes the Droplet's hostname and IP address to an HTML file, which can be accessed via a web browser.

 ## Deploying the droplet
 Now that everything is configured, you're ready to deploy your Arch Linux droplet using `doctl` and the `cloud-init` configuration file.